lqc/thinkcspy/source/app_d.rst

     the Internet and that you have both the ``main`` and ``universe`` package repositories enabled.
 All unix shell commands are assumed to be running from your home directory ($HOME).
-Finally, any command that begins with ``sudo`` assums that you have administrative rights on your machine.
+Finally, any command that begins with ``sudo`` assumes that you have administrative rights on your machine.
 If you do not --- please ask your system administrator about installing the software you need.